MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/assistants-javascript.md

 #### [TypeScript with API key](#tab/typescript-key)

-1. To use the service key for authentication, you can create the `index.ts` file with the following TypeScript module (index.ts):
+1. Create the `index.ts` file with the following code:

     ```typescript
     import { AzureOpenAI } from "openai";